SamMed05/c-cpp-notes/docs/cpp/cout-and-cin.md

 The world itself stands for "**c**haracter **out**put".

-We already encountered this command in the previous chapter, when talking about printing "Hello Wolrd!".
+We already encountered this command in the previous chapter, when talking about printing "Hello World!".
 This command will be used a lot in our programs.

 #### Syntax